APPOLO-UNAL/auth_ms/README.md

 To test the functionality of the microservice, you can use Postman or any similar API testing tool.

 - Register a New User
-POST /api/v1/sign_up with a JSON body containing the user's email and password:
+POST request - Endpoint: /api/v1/sign_up | with a JSON body containing the user's email and password.

    ```bash
    {